Jaimilit/beyond-the-barbell/README.md

 The layout and design of this site was kept basic and simple.
 Minimal color was used to keep it simple.
 [Coolors](https://coolors.co/) was used for simple color choices.
 This website is meant to be functional and therefore I kept the color palette simple and something similiar to what you would see in an actual gym.

-Fonts chosen to be easy to read and use.
+Fonts chosen to be easy to read and use
 Favicons used in theme of fitness
 Forms use crispy templates

 ## Kanban Boards

 [Kanban Board](https://github.com/users/Jaimilit/projects/6) was used to create this project.
 An MVP (Minimum Viable Product) was then designed around the requirements that most directly met the needs of each user story.
 These were then attached to iterations that were time-boxed using the ‘milestones’ feature in GitHub.
 User Stories were moved through the process from To do >> In Progress >> Done on the Kanban Board.
 All User Stories were prioritized: Must Have, Should Have, & Would Like to Have.
 Each user story was also linked to a milestone as well.

 Here you can see my overview of my kanban board and moving items around as I was working on them.
 ![Kanban Boards](./media/kanbanprogress.png)